Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 Whether you have a list or not, you’ll discover exactly how to use email to drive word of mouth marketing success for your brand leveraging email.

-• Your customers have a 92% chance of trusting recommendations from people they know; only 37% of them give search engine ads that level of trust.
+Your customers have a 92% chance of chance of trusting recommendations from people they know, while only 37 percent trust search-engine ads.

-• A word-of-mouth recommendation from a trusted friend is 50 times (i.e., 5,000%) more likely to lead to a purchase.
+A word-of-mouth recommendation from a trusted friend is 50 times more likely to lead to a purchase.

-• Customers gained via word-of-mouth would boost your profit margins by 25%.
+Customers gained via word-of-mouth boost profit margins by 25 Percent

 You might be thinking, “OK, Nicholas, enough with the stats.
 Where do I start?”